First Time User? Enroll now.

 Benign vascular tumors include the following:

-Juvenile nasopharyngeal angiofibroma is not included in the World Health Organization or the International Society for the Study of Vascular Anomalies classification of vascular tumors.
+Juvenile nasopharyngeal angiofibroma is not included in the World Health Organization classification or the International Society for the Study of Vascular Anomalies classification of vascular tumors.
 It is included here because growing evidence reveals vascular differentiation and proliferation in these tumors with response to vascular remodeling and antiproliferative agents.

 Incidence and epidemiology